ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Flows are unirectional exchanges of datagrams associated with a given HTTP request.
 Flows are identified within a request context by a numeric value, referred to as the flow ID.
 A flow ID is a 62-bit integer (0 to 2^62-1).
-Note that the flow ID value of zero is reserved for registration purposes (see
-{{register}}).

 While stream IDs are a per-hop concept, flow IDs are an end-to-end concept.
 In other words, if a datagram travels through multiple intermediaries on its way